Civoremo/buildWeek4_15_19-Droom-BE/README.md

 ##### 200 (OK)

-> If a company with the specified ID in the URL parameters is updated successfully in the database, the endpoint will return an HTTP response with a status code 200 and a body as below.
+> If a company with the specified ID in the URL parameters is updated successfully in the database, the endpoint will return an HTTP response with a status code `200` and a body as below.

 ```
 {
-    "information": {
+    "company": {
-        "companyName": "Apple",
+        "companyName": "Apple updated",
         "companyPicture": "url",
         "companyDescription": "An About me for the company",
         "location": {